mindspore-ai/docs/docs/api_cpp/source_en/session.md

 ## TrainSession

-TrainSession Defines a class that allows training a MindSpore model.
+TrainSession defines the class that allows training the MindSpore model.

 ### Constructors & Destructors